Jamie Martin (American football)

-Jamie Blane Martin (born February 8, 1970) is a former American football quarterback of the National Football League (NFL) and NFL Europe.
-He was signed by the Los Angeles Rams as an undrafted free agent in 1993.
-He played college football at Weber State.
+Jamie Blane Martin (born February 8, 1970) is an American former professional football quarterback who played in the National Football League (NFL).
+He played college football for the Weber State Wildcats and was signed by the Los Angeles Rams as an undrafted free agent after the 1993 NFL draft.

-Martin was also a member of the Washington Redskins, Jacksonville Jaguars, Cleveland Browns, New York Jets, New Orleans Saints, San Francisco 49ers, and Amsterdam Admirals football teams.
+Martin was also a member of the Washington Redskins, Jacksonville Jaguars, Cleveland Browns, New York Jets, New Orleans Saints, and San Francisco 49ers of the NFL, and the Amsterdam Admirals of NFL Europe.

-Early years
+Early life

 Martin attended Arroyo Grande High School in Arroyo Grande, California.

-He led his team to the California Interscholastic Federation championship in 1987.
+He led his team to the California Interscholastic Federation championship in 1987, when he completed 170 of 276 passes (61.6 percent) for 2,259 yards and 16 touchdowns.
+Overall during his prep career for AGHS, Martin accumulated 4,955 passing yards and 40 touchdowns, each Northern League records at the time.

 College career

 Martin starred at Weber State University from 1989 to 1992.
 As a freshman, he played in eight games, but showed few glimpses of his future greatness.
 Martin struggled as he adjusted to football at the college level; he completed just 86 of 233 passes for 1,175 yards and nine touchdowns.

-The next year (1990) was Martin's break-out season.
+The next year (1990) was Martin's breakout season.
 He completed 256 of 428 passes for 3,700 yards and 23 touchdowns.
 He led the NCAA Division I-AA in passing (336.4 yards per game) and total offense (337.6 yards per game).
-He was named to the First-team All-Big Sky Conference.
+He was named first-team All-Big Sky Conference.

 Martin followed his strong sophomore campaign with a spectacular junior year (1991).
 He completed 310 of 500 passes for 4,125 yards and 35 touchdowns.
-He again led the Division I-AA in passing (375.0 yards per game) and total offense (394.3 yards per game).
+He again led Division I-AA in passing (375.0 yards per game) and total offense (394.3 yards per game).
 With Martin at the helm, Weber State's offense averaged 578.5 yards per game, setting a national record.
 Martin set Division I-AA records for pass completions (47), passing yards (624), and total offense yards (643) in a game against Idaho State.
 He also had a spectacular performance against Eastern Washington, throwing seven touchdown passes in that game.
-For his efforts, Martin was named First-team All-American and was awarded the Walter Payton Award, given annually to the top Division I-AA player in the nation.
+For his efforts, Martin was named a First Team All-American and was awarded the Walter Payton Award, given annually to the top FCS player in the nation.

 His senior season (1992) was solid, but his statistics declined from the previous year.
 He finished with 282 completions in 383 attempts, totaling 3,207 yards and 20 touchdown passes.
-He led the Big Sky in passing (291.5 yards per game) and earned Third-team All-American honors.
+He led the Big Sky in passing (291.5 yards per game) and earned third-team All-American honors.

 Martin finished his career as the all-time leader in passing (12,207 yards) and total offense (12,287 yards) in the history of Division I-AA football.
 His 87 career touchdown passes were a Big Sky record.

 He played in the 1993 East–West Shrine Game and the Hula Bowl.